hadesbaker/foundry-defi/README.md

 # Updates

 - The latest version of openzeppelin-contracts has changes in the ERC20Mock file.
-To follow along with the course, you need to install version 4.8.3 which can be done by `forge install openzeppelin/openzeppelin-contracts@v4.8.3 --no-commit` instead of `forge install openzeppelin/openzeppelin-contracts --no-commit`
+You need to install version 4.8.3 which can be done by `forge install openzeppelin/openzeppelin-contracts@v4.8.3 --no-commit` instead of `forge install openzeppelin/openzeppelin-contracts --no-commit`

 # Usage